LiteCore/framework/STANDARD.md

 ## Code Commenting

-	Comments should having the same indentation as the code:
+	Comments should have the same indentation as the code:

 		// Line describing comment
 		echo 'Hello World!';